royruik/RNGees/README.md

 ---

-## Action Detection
+## Action Detection (DEVELOPING)

-When **Auto on action** mode is enabled, RNGees monitors a region at the bottom-right of the table window using screen pixel sampling.
-When the action buttons appear (Fold / Call / Raise), a new number is automatically rolled.
+~~When **Auto on action** mode is enabled, RNGees monitors a region at the bottom-right of the table window using screen pixel sampling.
+When the action buttons appear (Fold / Call / Raise), a new number is automatically rolled.~~

-- Works by detecting brightness change in the button area — no game memory reading
+~~- Works by detecting brightness change in the button area — no game memory reading~~ ~~- Inset from window borders to avoid false triggers from hover highlights~~ ~~- Resets baseline on table resize~~
-- Inset from window borders to avoid false triggers from hover highlights
+**Known issue: Action detection table feature is not working fine (with potential anti-botting blocking screenshot feature with poker sites).**
-- Resets baseline on table resize
+- A new approach is under development.

 ---